{% set baseFontFamily = "Open Sans" %} /* Add the font family you wish to use. You may need to import it above. */

-Although a lot of businesses still offer traditional Tier 1 colocation, more companies are starting to embrace managed services.
-To be honest, there is no comparison between traditional colocation and what you get with managed services.
+Although many businesses still offer traditional Tier 1 colocation, more companies are starting to embrace managed services.
+There is no comparison between traditional colocation and what you get with managed services.
 One of the major drivers of this trend is the fact that with managed services, you don’t need a significant amount of capital for hardware.

 Evolving for the Cloud